SlavaKyrai/QuadTreeAndroid/README.md

 ```
 ### Usage

 Create an instance of the QuadSplitter class.
-In the class constructor, pass the bitmap and OnQuadTreeSplitComplete callback.
-Result - list of QuadTreeRect will be returned in onSplitComplete in another thread.
-To start the work, use the method - start.
+Pass the bitmap and OnQuadTreeSplitComplete callback  in the constructor.
+The result will be returned as list of QuadTreeRect, in another thread in onSplitComplete().Use the method start() to start splitting image.
 ```java
 QuadTreeSplitter quadTreeSplitter = new QuadTreeSplitter(mutableBitmap, new OnQuadTreeSplitComplete() {
     @Override